Master’s Degree with a Major in Applied American Politics and Policy

 It is necessary to submit a formal application for admission to the University and you can apply on-line at https://admissions.fsu.edu/gradapp.
 Transcripts and GRE and TOEFL score reports must be sent directly to the University’s Office of Admissions, as well as the required form and application fee.The department application form and the personal statement must be uploaded as supporting documents to the University application.
 Letters of recommendation should not be submitted for applications to the MAAPP program, and will not be reviewed as part of the admissions evaluation.

 Students are admitted to the MAAPP program in the fall, spring, and summer terms.
 The University's deadlines are: July 1 for fall term; November 1 for spring; and March 1 for summer.
 The admission committee will conduct an initial review of applications for the Fall semester for applications submitted prior to April 15.
-Applicants are encouraged to submit all materials as early as possible, since the total number of spots in the program and in any given semester are limited.
+Applicants are encouraged to submit all materials as early as possible, since the total number of spots in the program and for any given semester is limited.
 Applicants should have a minimum upper-level (work taken as a junior or senior) undergraduate GPA of at least 3.0 on a 4.0 scale.
 Applicants must also take the GRE and official scores submitted PRIOR to an applicant being accepted into the program.
 Target scores for the GRE are a 149 on both the Verbal and Quantitative sections.
 Scores for examinations taken under the older GRE scoring format will be considered using comparable standards.
 LSAT scores of 151 or above may be accepted in lieu of GRE scores with permission of the department.
-While these examination scores are not firm minimums for admission into the program, and a comprehensive review of the applicant’s file will be completed by the admissions committee, test scores well below these may be grounds for denial of admission to the program.
+If submitting LSAT scores, applicants should include a scanned copy of their score report with the online admissions application.
+While these examination scores are not firm minimums for admission into the program, and a comprehensive review of the applicant's file will be completed by the admissions committee, test scores well below these may be grounds for denial of admission to the program.
 The applicant’s personal statement of goals and interests, along with the departmental admission form, are also required.
 No letters of recommendation should be submitted for applicants to this program.

-2. An OFFICIAL copy of transcripts from all previous universities/colleges attended must be submitted, one set to each to the following addresses:
+2. An OFFICIAL copy of transcripts from all previous universities/colleges attended must be submitted to the following addresses:

 Florida State University